Notes on the Geography of The United Kingdom: Liverpool

 Shipping wealth radiated through the city, which grew from 5,000 people in 1700 to 78,000 in 1800, 685,000 in 1900, and 856,000 in 1931.
 Since then, it has slumped to under 440,000, but the old financial district lingers around the town hall, which was built by John Wood between 1749 and 1754.
 Wood was known for his previous work at Bristol, and a contemporary in Liverpool wrote that "on all hands he is agreed to be a great genius."
 Caution: the dome was added in 1802 and the portico in 1811.
 (Sharples, p.43.)

 The interior of the town hall was gutted in 1795, which created the opportunity for James Wyatt to add the dome.
 The drum carries the city's motto, Deus Nobis Haec Otia Fecit, "God has given us these days of peace."
-Is the meaning that peace provides an opportunity to make money?
+One paraphrase: peace gives us an opportunity to make money.

 Behind the town hall is the Cotton Exchange, completed in 1955 and replacing earlier structures from 1803 and 1860.
 Hughes dismisses it as "the present monstrosity" (p.
 81).
 Sharples calls it "lumpish and ill-proportioned" (p.
 151).